SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_paths.md

 an anatomical regions of interest within an image volume. <i>Paths</i> are later used by the <i>Segmentations</i> <i>Tool</i> to construct a model of the vascular anatomy using a series segmentations generated from 2D image cross sections.

-An instance of a <i>Paths Tool</i> is first created.
-Path points are then interactively added using the mouse.
-Two paths are created: one defining the main aorta and right iliac, and another for the left iliac.
+The following sections demonstrate how to create a path defining the main aorta and right iliac, and another for the left iliac.
+A detailed discussion about creating paths can be found in the SimVascular
+<a href="http://simvascular.github.io/docsModelGuide.html#modelingPathPlanning.html">Modeling Guide / Path Planning</a> documentation.

 <h3 id="tutorial_create_paths_1"> Create an instance of a <i>Paths Tool</i> for the aorta/right iliac </h3>
 Create an instance of a <i>Paths Tool</i> named <b>aorta</b> used to define <i>Path</i> geometry for the main aorta and right iliac vessels.